haroldadmin/fastify-mcp/README.md

 - `connected`: Emitted when a new session is added.
 - `terminated`: Emitted when a session is removed.
+- `error`: Emitted when an asynchronous event handler throws an error.

 ```ts
 const sessions = new Sessions();